melissasedgwick/mocking-workshop/week-2/oop_3/README.md

 * There are a few passing unit tests in `/great`.
 You will probably want to add to these.

 * There are some feature tests in `great/spec/feature_spec.rb`.
 These are currently failing.
 They should pass when you've implemented all the functionality.

+## Comments from Melissa

+I've updated the code and tests in the `great` folder with the completed challenge.
+Confirmed with a coach that the classes have been delegated correctly and that the tests are sufficient.